HubertChau/CodingBat/README.md

 # CodingBat
-My coding solutions the problems provided in the files
+Coding solutions to the problems provided by CodingBats